DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 ### Event handlers

-For each data type set up in the client datamodel, the plugin may implement an handler for the 5 possible event types :
+For each data type set up in the client datamodel, the plugin may implement a handler for the 5 possible event types:

-- `added` : when an object is added
+- `added`: when an object is added
-- `recycled` : when an object is restored from trashbin (will never be called if trashbin is disabled)
+- `recycled`: when an object is restored from trashbin (will never be called if trashbin is disabled)
-- `modified` : when an object is modified
+- `modified`: when an object is modified
-- `trashed` : when an object is put in trashbin (will never be called if trashbin is disabled)
+- `trashed`: when an object is put in trashbin (will never be called if trashbin is disabled)
-- `removed` : when an object is deleted
+- `removed`: when an object is deleted

-If an event is received on client, but its handler isn't implemented, it will silently be ignored.
+If an event is received by a client, but its handler isn't implemented, it will silently be ignored.

 Each handler must be named **on_*datatypename*_*eventtypename***.

-Example for a `Mydatatype` data type :
+Example for a `Mydatatype` data type:

 ```py
     def on_Mydatatype_added(